jakubgrad/ot-harjoitustyo/documentation/manual.md

 <p align="center">
     <img src="https://github.com/jakubgrad/ot-harjoitustyo/assets/113715885/7db8409b-1339-41e6-bfb5-02263dddb338" width="25%" alt="Description of the image">
 </p>
 There is no users yet in the database, so you need to click on `Register` and choose username and password.
 There is no restrictions on the username and password apart from that the username cannot already be taken.
 After registration, the user is presented with `Assessment` view, which makes it possible to put in information about your home on the basis of which the energy consumption and pollution can be calculated.
-In the form, `age` of the house means year of construction, e.g. 1991. <br>
+In the form, `age` of the house means year of construction, e.g. 1991. <br><br>
 <p align="center">
     <img src="https://github.com/jakubgrad/ot-harjoitustyo/assets/113715885/b3cbfb55-0f78-40fa-b9fa-626e2a8a7f68" width="25%" alt="Description of the image">
 </p><br>
 After clicking on `Update` the user is taken to `House` view with a centered picture of a house and information on energy consumption and pollution.
 The values aren't accurate yet and don't take full advantage of the energy model.
-However, once they do, the energy and pollution wil be expressed in reasonable values (e.g. KW and kg). <br>
+However, once they do, the energy and pollution wil be expressed in reasonable values (e.g. KW and kg). <br><br>
 <p align="center">
     <img src="https://github.com/jakubgrad/ot-harjoitustyo/assets/113715885/b6b43d99-3f7b-4528-8e19-f2b27493ae1f" width="25%" alt="Description of the image">
 </p> <br>